Shipu/initellisms/README.md

 # initellisms
-Send Sms from web using initellism geteway
+Send Sms from web using initellisms geteway.
-Change both file
+# Setup
+1. In index.php file change $objIntelliSMS->Username, $objIntelliSMS->Password, $to_number, $msg and $sender_id.
+2. In IntelliSMS.php file change your_username and your_password